-The Contractor continued environmental control activities such as maintaining silt fence, soil retention blankets, and rock filter dams.
-The contractor continued installing permanent seeding on backslopes and supplementing with sod in certain areas to more efficiently establish ground cover.
+The Contractor continues environmental control activities such as maintaining silt fence, soil retention blankets, and rock filter dams as needed throughout the project to prevent erosion.
+Erosion control devices damaged during weather events during the reporting period were repaired and replaced.
+The Contractor is installing permanent seeding on backslopes and supplementing with sod in certain areas to more efficiently establish ground cover.